 In all of these instances, the actions or inactions of the treating physician and/or hospital are analyzed to determine whether the applicable medical standard of care was adhered to or not.

 Berkowitz and Hanna LLC: the Experience Your Case Needs

 Misdiagnosis medical malpractice cases are difficult to prove and involve complex legal and medical concepts and inquiries.
-Sufficiently demonstrating that a misdiagnosis directly caused your injuries requires the skill of an experienced and knowledgeable medical malpractice attorney.
+Sufficiently demonstrating that a misdiagnosis directly caused your injuries requires the skill of our experienced and knowledgeable Connecticut medical misdiagnosis lawyers.

 Moreover, in order to initiate a medical malpractice case, such as one based on misdiagnosis, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.
 Our medical malpractice legal team has extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and causation.

 We pledge to provide you with a thorough and honest assessment of your case and our educated opinion as to whether a viable claim exists.

 Talk to Our Connecticut Connecticut Medical Misdiagnosis Attorneys Today